mech/Notes/JavaScript/React/immutable.md

 # Immutable

+Git is a Persistent Data Structure with Directed Acyclic Graph.
+Persistent Bit-Partitioned Vector Trie.

 You lose the convenience of `setState` since it rely on being able to mutate your state.
 Your only option is `replaceState`.

 > The Dao of Immutability: The true constant is change.
 Mutation hides change.
 Hidden change creates chaos. - Eric Elliott